kubegc/liteKube/docs/worker/usage.md

 # Simple start

-you can start leader simply by:
+prepare enviroment and download worker, then you can start worker simply by:

 ```shell
 mv ./worker* worker && chmod +x ./worker && mv ./worker /usr/bin/